frcs/quizml/README.md

 One motivation behind using YAML is that all text entries (e.g., question statements, answers, etc.) can be written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
-With a few extensions, you can also use LaTex equations and tables too.
+With a few extensions, you can also use LaTeX equations and tables too.

 Below is an longer example of what an exam script would look like: